(Reuters) - Major sports events around the world that have been hit by the coronavirus pandemic:

 * The European, American and final world qualifying boxing tournaments for the Tokyo Olympics were suspended on March 16.
 The European qualifier in London that was underway and due to run to March 24, ended after the evening session on March 17.

-* Anthony Joshua’s world heavyweight title defence against Bulgarian Kubrat Pulev at Tottenham Hotspur’s stadium on June 20 has been postponed.
+* Anthony Joshua’s world heavyweight title defense against Bulgarian Kubrat Pulev at Tottenham Hotspur’s stadium on June 20 could be postponed if Spurs need the stadium to complete this season’s Premier League fixtures.

 * The start of the Indian Premier League T20 tournament (March 29) was postponed until April 15.